 Meeting Purpose Suggested duration 1 Private meeting of the IBMS panel with the independent Panel Chair and secretarial support (provided by the HEI).
 Panel introductions and theme setting for the event.
 15 min 2 A tour of the teaching and research laboratory facilities.
 Allow the panel to contextualise the documentation into the teaching spaces if the university has not had a face-to-face event before.
-Usually 30-45 minutes 3 Meeting with the programme team This should include a presentation by the programme leader about the programme(s) being considered.
+Usually 30- 45 minutes 3 Meeting with senior managers To discuss the programme development and institutional support with senior management staff with responsibility for relevant resources and research.
+20 min 4 Meeting with the programme team This should include a presentation by the programme leader about the programme(s) being considered.
 If the event is online an overview of the laboratory facilities should be included (max 15 min).
-All key subject-specific staff and part- time/visiting lecturers will be present to discuss details of their input into the programme and departmental research activities.
-60 min Break (10 min) 4 Meeting with representative students from the programmes under consideration To understand the student experience and clarify aspects of the programme documentation from the student perspective.
-45 min Lunch break (30-45 minutes) 5 Meeting with employers (usually members of the Employer Liaison Group) This meeting will explore employer and practitioner input to the delivery and future development of the programme(s).
-30 min 6 If required, a final meeting of the Panel with programme team to clarify other issues.
-As required 15 min 7 Private meeting of the IBMS Panel.
+All key subject-specific staff and part-time/visiting lecturers will be present to discuss details of their input into the programme and departmental research activities.
+60 min Break (10 min) • 5 Meeting with representative students from similar programmes To understand the student experience and clarify aspects of the programme documentation from the student perspective.
+45 min Lun ch break (30-45 minutes) 6 Meeting with employers (usually members of the Employer Liaison Group) This meeting will explore employer and practitioner input to the delivery and future development of the programme(s).
+30 min 7 If required, a final meeting of the Panel with programme team to clarify other issues.
+As required 15 min 8 Private meeting of the IBMS Panel.
 Consolidation of information, agree outcome and draft wording.
-30 min 8 Verbal feedback report of outcomes to university staff.
+30 min 9 Verbal feedback report of outcomes to university staff.
 Dissemination and summary.
 15 min

-- 1.8 At the end of the re-accreditation event, the Education Lead for the IBMS panel will provide verbal feedback and indicate the outcome of the visit. - 1.9 The minutes produced by the education provider for the event should be checked internally, then sent to education@ibms.org within 2 weeks of the event for all IBMS panel members to approve. - 1.10 The IBMS Education Lead will confirm the final wording of the minutes and outcome of the re-accreditation event with the IBMS panel members.
-The final report will then be emailed to the programme team, including the formal outcome of the event and wording of any conditions, recommendations and commendations, as appropriate.
-The date required for completion of actions by the programme team will be provided in the final report will be signed off by the IBMS accreditation panel and the education provider.
+1.8 At the end of the initial accreditation event, the Education Lead for the IBMS panel will provide verbal feedback and indicate the formal outcome of the visit.

+- 1.9 The minutes produced by the education provider for the event should be checked internally, then sent to education@ibms.org within two weeks of the event. - 1.10 The IBMS Education Lead will confirm the final wording of the minutes and outcome of the initial accreditation event with the IBMS panel members.
+The agreed minutes will then be emailed to the education provider, including the formal outcome of the event and wording of any conditions, recommendations and commendations, as appropriate.
+The date required for completion of actions by the programme team will be suggested during the accreditation visit and agreed in the final minutes.